Fmak95/DS-Portfolio/README.md

 This portfolio is a compilation of notebooks which I created for data analysis or for exploration of machine learning algorithms.

 # Computer Vision
-## Graduate Research - Smartphone Keypoint Tracking (Work in Progress...)
+## Graduate Research - Capturing User Biometrics using Computer Vision and Deep Learning (Work in Progress...)
 <img src = "https://imgur.com/vNGLtcY" />

-As part of my graduate research I developed a point tracking algorithm that can detect a user's thumb when they are interacting with a smartphone.
-This point tracking algorithm is used as part of a data labelling pipeline to gather points of interest in videos similar to the one shown above.
-This algorithm has helped us cut down manual labelling costs by up to 80%.
+As part of my graduate research I am working on a new method of capturing touch biometrics of smartphone interactions using a computer vision approach.
+The idea is simple, given a recording of a user interacting with their phone, we can use computer vision and deep learning techniques to figure out what they are typing.
+We treat this as a heatmap regression problem, in which I implemented my own deep learning model that was inspired by "Convolutional Pose Machines" and "Fully Convolutional Networks".
+The picture above shows our results for the heatmap regressor at various different stages of our model.

 # Natural Language Processing:
 ## Bag of Words Meets Bag of Popcorn